The 20 Most Overrated Travel Destinations in the U.S. (Yes, Even #18)

 It’s also drawn so many tourists into the area that it’s hard to get the old-time, quaint feel of it any longer.

-If you really want to experience the culture of San Francisco, you should stop here to see what it’s about.
+If you truly want to experience the culture of San Francisco, you should stop here to see what it’s about.
 But costs are high, so other authentic experiences of the Bay are more worthy of your money.

 Mall of America — Bloomington, Minnesota